Christmas writing prompt … with a compassionate twist

 - Domestic animals not only provide a steady stream of eggs or milk, but also bring a bit of income from selling the extras.

-- 5 fruit trees can give a poverty-stricken family a fresh start in fruit-tree farming.
+- Fruit trees can give a poverty-stricken family a fresh start in fruit-tree farming.

 - A new soccer ball can replace the rounded wad of trash used as a makeshift ball by barefoot boys.

-- Just $35 can buy 10 times that amount in life-saving medicines.
+- Just $25 can buy nearly 10 times that amount in life-saving medicines.

 - Garden seeds will grow into a harvest that can sustain a family.